Gift Honors Refugee Tutors

 The legacy of these prominent figures in St. John’s history continues today.
 The Jacob Klein Conference Room in Hodson House serves as a modern meeting space on campus.
 Zuckerkandl wrote a book used in the college’s music tutorial, The Sense of Music.
 Brann still leads seminars at the college, too.

 For Ronay, St. John’s is an appropriate final resting place for the platter.
+A family member purchased it years ago in Hungary.

 “I was thinking of a place where this would have some significance, and that’s how I thought of St. John’s,” she says.